 What factors contribute to making your online course ideas a financial success?
 Generally speaking, the idea addresses a very specific and somewhat measurable audience, or customer persona, who are willing to pay for the results the course will deliver.
 Even then, you have to know that you have a chance of convincing the audience you identify to buy your course over competitors’.
-The online course idea you choose should be growing in demand ideally and allow you to create subsequent courses to offer your audience if, in fact, your course ideas turn out to be a profitable one.
+The online course idea you choose should be growing in demand ideally and allow you to create subsequent courses to offer your audience if, in fact, your course ideas turn out to be profitable.
 With that in mind, here are some specific tips.

 7. Find Your Audience And Determine If They Will Pay